ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 An implementer should examine these potential drawbacks before selecting this alternative.

-## Attestation Result Augmented Evidence
+### Co-resident Verifier

+A simplified Background-Check Model may exist in a very specific case.
+This is where the Relying Party and Verifier functions are co-resident.
+This model is appropriate when:

+* Some hardware-based private key is used by an Attester while proving its identity as part of a mutually authenticated secure channel establishment with the Relying Party, and
+* this Attester identity is accepted as sufficient proof of Attester integrity.

+Effectively this means that detailed forensic capabilities of a robust Verifier are unnecessary because it is accepted that the code and operational behavior of the Attester cannot be manipulated after TEE initialization.

+An example of such a scenario may be when an SGX's MRENCLAVE and MRSIGNER values have been associated with a known QUOTE value.
+And the code running within the TEE is not modifiable after launch.

+## Below Zero Trust

+Zero Trust Architectures are referenced in {{US-Executive-Order}} eleven times.
+However despite this high profile, there is an architectural gap with Zero Trust.
+The credentials used for authentication and admission control can be manipulated on the endpoint.
+Attestation can fill this gap through the generation of a compound credential called AR-augmented Evidence.
+This compound credential is rooted in the hardware based Attesting Environment of an endpoint, plus the trustworthiness of a Verifier.
+The overall solution is known as "Below Zero Trust" as the compound credential cannot be manipulated or spoofed by an administrator of an endpoint with root access.
-There is a hybrid alternative for the establishment and maintenance of trustworthiness between an Attester and a Relying Party which is not adversely impacted by the potential drawbacks with pure background-check.
+This solution is not adversely impacted by the potential drawbacks with pure background-check described above.

-In this alternative, a Verifier evaluates an Attester and returns signed Attestation Results back to this original Attester no less frequently than a well-known interval.
+To kick-off the "Below Zero Trust" compound credential creation sequence, a Verifier evaluates an Attester and returns signed Attestation Results back to this original Attester no less frequently than a well-known interval.
 This interval may also be asynchronous, based on the changing of certain Evidence as described in {{-subscription}}.

 When a Relying Party is to receive information about the Attester's trustworthiness, the Attesting Environment assembles the minimal set of Evidence which can be used to confirm or refute whether the Attester remains in the state of trustworthiness represented by the AR.